Radiergummi/anacronism/README.md

 ## How it works
 When coming up with Anacronism, I split the backup process into three segments: *generating data*, *exporting data* and *writing data*.

 In the first step, a collection of filesystem entries is made and additional steps, such as database dumping, are performed.
-In the second step, the priviously collected items are compressed into an archive.
+In the second step, the previously collected items are compressed into an archive.
 In the third step, the resulting archive is written to the destination, for example a cloud storage, FTP server or another hard drive.

 To make it easy to adapt Anachronism to your needs, each of those steps uses plugins, referred to as *modules*.